usableprivacy/upribox/README.md

 ## Development / Reproducibility

-The current upribox image is based on the [Raspbian Wheezy image](https://www.raspberrypi.org/downloads/raspbian/) and customized with [ansible](http://www.ansible.com).
+The current upribox image is based on [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/) and customized with [ansible](http://www.ansible.com).
 The Raspbian image can be staged into *production* or *development* mode.

 ### Prerequisites
 * install ansible 1.9.6 (`sudo pip install ansible==1.9.6`)